umd-dslam/docs/src/setup-env.md

 - --name: Assign a name to the container
 - -p: Publish a container's port(s) to the host

+**-p 5432:5432** means pg_test's port 5432 is mapped to the host network port 5432. pg_test's network port 5432 (Postgres service) is not isolated from the Docker host.

 `docker ps` can list all alive containers.